truenas/documentation/content/SCALEUIReference/Datasets/EncryptionUISCALE.md

 ## Unlock Datasets Screen
 **Unlock** on the **ZFS Encryption** widget displays for locked datasets that are not child datasets that inherit encryption from the parent dataset.
-**Unlock** opens the **Unlock Datasets** screen that allows you to unlock the selected dataset, and the child datasets at the same time.
+**Unlock** opens the **Unlock Datasets** screen that allows you to unlock the selected dataset, and the child datasets simultaneously.

 If you select a non-root parent dataset, the unlock screen includes two **Dataset Passphrase** fields for two datasets, the non-root parent and the child of that non-root parent, and the option to **Unlock Child Encrypted Roots** pre-selected.

 {{< trueimage src="/images/SCALE/Datasets/UnlockDatasetsScreenNonRootParent.png" alt="Unlock Non-Root Parent and Child Datasets Screen" id="Unlock Non-Root Parent and Child Datasets Screen" >}}

-If you select a child dataset of the root dataset or of a non-root parent, the screen includes only the one **Dataset Passphrase** field, and the option to **Unlock Child Encrypted Roots** pre-selected.
+If you select a child dataset of the root dataset or a non-root parent, the screen includes only the one **Dataset Passphrase** field, and the option to **Unlock Child Encrypted Roots** pre-selected.

 {{< trueimage src="/images/SCALE/Datasets/UnlockDatasetsScreen.png" alt="Unlock Datasets Screen" id="Unlock Datasets Screen" >}}